ROSA Linux

+History

 ROSA originated as a fork of now defunct French distribution Mandriva Linux and has since then been developed independently.
 The ROSA company was founded in early 2010 and released the first version of its operating system in December 2010.
 It initially targeted enterprise users only, but in late 2012, ROSA started its end-user oriented distribution, Desktop Fresh.
 Before its bankruptcy, Mandriva developed its last releases jointly with ROSA.
 Mandriva 2011 was also based on ROSA.
 Also MagOS Linux, is based on ROSA.